 While we only spent one full day in Grand Canyon National Park itself, the trip was more than worth the detour.
 I know we’ll go back one day but for now, I’m still euphoric that we had the chance to see it.

-The other trip I have in mind was a bucket list experience I didn’t even know I had.
+The other trip I had in mind was a bucket list experience I didn’t even know I had.

 A media trip to Toronto challenged us to find adventure opportunities in Canada’s biggest city.
 Our base for the trip was a suite on the 21st floor of the incredible Hotel X.